jwheelo1/ECEN4763Assignment4/structures/avltree/README.md

 ## Node Interface

-- The constructor __init__(self, value, right=None, left=None, height=None) should set all class variables to those passed.
-- The function get_height(self) returns the height variable of the node.
-- The function set_height(self, height) sets the height variable of the node to height.
+- The Node class is helpful for implementing the AVL Tree.
+- You can choose how to organize your node class.

 ## AVLTree Interface